dell/csm-docs/content/docs/authorization/deployment/rpm/_index.md

 4. After installation, application data will be stored on the system under `/var/lib/rancher/k3s/storage/`.

+If errors occur during installation, review the [Troubleshooting](../../troubleshooting) section.

 ## Configuring the CSM for Authorization Proxy Server

 The storage administrator must first configure the proxy server with the following: